Managing privileges in PostgreSQL with grant and revoke

 sales database.
 The ability to inherit characteristics enables a flexible style of access management by grouping attributes and access by "functional" roles and then adding actual "user" roles to those functional roles as required.

 Every role on the system is a member of the

 PUBLIC role by default.
 This makes it synonymous with "everyone" when defining privileges.

 PostgreSQL has a number of privileges that can be given to roles to enable specific functionality.

 Privileges are applicable only on a subset of database objects where they make sense.
-For instance, it would not make sense to be "execute" a database.
+For instance, it would not make sense to "execute" a database.
 For guidance on which privileges are valid with which database objects, refer to the ACL Privileges Abbreviations table and the Summary of Access Privileges table from the PostgreSQL documentation.